menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Cable is generally considered to be a blue-collar town.
-42.59% of the Cable workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Cable is a blue-collar town, with 42.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cable is a town of construction workers and builders, managers, and sales and office workers.
 There are especially a lot of people living in Cable who work in teaching (8.95%), management occupations (8.85%), and office and administrative support (8.74%).

 Setting & Lifestyle